pinojs/pino/docs/asynchronous.md

-# Extreme Mode
+# Asynchronous Logging

-In essence, extreme mode enables even faster performance by Pino.
+In essence, asynchronous logging enables even faster performance by Pino.

-In Pino's standard mode of operation log messages are directly written to the output stream as the messages are generated.
-Extreme mode works by buffering log messages and writing them in larger chunks.
+In Pino's standard mode of operation log messages are directly written to the output stream as the messages are generated with a _blocking_ operation.
+Asynchronous logging works by buffering log messages and writing them in larger chunks.

 ## Caveats